 When taking students on trips, it is the University's recommendation to provide transportation so all students are in one place and driven by a trusted driver.
 Vehicles rented by the University should be driven in lieu of personal vehicles.
 Only a Woodbury University staff or faculty member is permitted to drive a vehicle rented by the University.
-Student drivers must sign and abide by the Student Driver Safety Regulations and Agreement Form.
-A copy of the student's driver's license must be attached to the form.
+Drivers must sign and abide by the Driver Safety Regulations and Agreement Form.
+A copy of the driver's license must be attached to the form.